Robert Adams (handgun designer): Beaumont–Adams

-In 1855 a veteran of the Crimean conflict, Lieutenant Frederick E.B.
+In 1855, a veteran of the Crimean conflict, Lieutenant Frederick E.B.
 Beaumont, improved the gun by linking the trigger to a spurred hammer, permitting both single- and double-action fire.
-A new version of the revolver, the Beaumont–Adams, was produced and became so popular that it is said Samuel Colt was forced to shut down his London manufactory as a result.
+A new version of the revolver, the Beaumont–Adams, was produced and became so popular that it is said Samuel Colt was almost forced to shut down his London manufactory as a result.

 London Armoury Company

 Adams had a falling out with the Deane brothers the following year and founded a new arms concern, the London Armoury Company, on February 9, 1856.
 Another important stockholder was Adams's cousin, James Kerr, who later invented the Kerrs Patent Revolver.
 The factory was established on the former site of the South-Eastern Railway Company in the Bermondsey section of London.

 The Indian Mutiny of 1857 established the Adams as the official revolver of the British Army.
 In the bitter fighting it was found that rapid fire was more important than accuracy, and the man-stopping power of the Adams's large caliber bullet was also valued.

 Several variations and improvements were made upon the Adams, which was manufactured in Europe and briefly in the United States under license.
 The majority of British-made Adams guns seem to have been in 54 bore (approximately .44 caliber), but several smaller and at least one larger bore were also offered.
 In 1857 the U.S. government purchased 100 revolvers in .36 caliber and another 500 from the Adams-licensed Massachusetts Arms Company.
 The 100 British-made guns were issued to the U.S. Army with the rest held in storage until issued at the outbreak of the U.S. Civil War.
 In addition Adams revolvers were purchased from the London Armoury prior to and during the war by individual states and the U.S. and Confederate governments.